Did you know Google awards nonprofits with $10,000 in free Ads spending each month? It’s true, all thanks to a program called Google Ad Grants.

 - Monthly keyword evaluation.
 To keep your ads profitable, Google asks that you conduct their Keyword Performance Report once a month.
 This report can show you where your chosen keywords fall on Googe’s Quality Scale and help you optimize your keyword list for best results.

 - A minimum 5% click-through rate.
-In order to improve ad relevance and user experience, Google requires that all nonprofit accounts maintain a 5% click-through rate (CTR) after their first 90 days as a grant recipient.
+To improve ad relevance and user experience, Google requires that all nonprofit accounts maintain a 5% click-through rate (CTR) after their first 90 days as a grant recipient.
 Accounts that don’t meet this requirement will be notified within their accounts, and the account will be suspended if this goal isn’t met for 2 consecutive months.

 Though these are some of the most important eligibility and management requirements, they aren’t the only ones.
-It’s important that your team stays active in your campaigns and is consistently optimizing your AdWords strategy in order to maintain your account.
+It’s important that your team stays active in your campaigns and is consistently optimizing your Ads strategy in order to maintain your account.
+You’ll want to do this regularly to make sure you’re getting the most value from your Google Grant!

 If these standards seem like a lot to keep track of, remember that you can always seek outside help from a consultant.
 They can manage your account for you, freeing up your time for other important tasks at your nonprofit.